spacemeshos/go-spacemesh/docs/tasks.md

     - restore node coinbase account when loading a node from storage
 - NTP client with time-drift detection (SNTP protocol)
 - Refactor swarm and friends into sub-packages with shared public interfaces
-- Make sure all types are defined using interface+struct combo and not just a struct
+- Make sure all types are defined using interface+struct combo and not just structs
 - Peers latency matrices and usage in dht/kad

 ### Hard(er) Tasks
 - Implement an optimized Merkle tree data structure with backing storage in leveldb (kv storage).
 Implement Merkle proofs.
 - Write comprehensive tests for the dht/kad protocol and swarm nodes discovery.
 - Implement gossip support (gossip flag) and write tests for gossiping a p2p message (e.g. 20 nodes, 1 bootstrap)
-- Integrate a V8 instance for javascript execution into the node.
-See: https://github.com/augustoroman/v8

 ### App Shell Implemented Features
 Stuff we have a basic 1st pass implementation for: